Mitchell (film): Plot

 Cummins refuses to let Mistretta use his port facilities to bring in the shipment, causing Gallano to send thugs to harass him.
-Cummins decides that the only ally he still has—aside from his faithful butler and bodyguard, Benton (Merlin Olsen)—is Mitchell, because he's no good to the police dead.
+Cummins decides that the only ally he still has—aside from his faithful butler and bodyguard, Benton—is Mitchell, because he's no good to the police dead.
 In exchange for his own freedom, Cummins offers to allow Mitchell to pose as a chauffeur and pick up the shipment, putting him in a position to both confiscate the drugs and arrest Mistretta.
 However, Cummins double-crosses Mitchell by alerting Mistretta to his real identity.
 He also double-crosses Mistretta by replacing the heroin with chalk.
 Mistretta decides to kill Mitchell and dump the body on Cummins' boat.

-Mistretta is killed in the subsequent gun battle, allowing Mitchell to go after Cummins, who is attempting to flee the country by sea.
+Mitchell soon triggers the car to explode and runs off from Mistretta and his men before a police helicopter arrives to drop a gun for Mitchell, who proceeds to kill Mistretta and his men, allowing Mitchell to go after Cummins, who is attempting to flee the country by sea.
 Mitchell is dropped onto the boat by helicopter and kills Benton with a gaff hook.
 Cummins is killed by a close-range shot from an assault rifle after one final attempted double-cross fails, bringing the central plot to a close.

 Mitchell returns to his apartment to find Greta awaiting him.
 Mitchell brushes her off, pointing out that she is no longer being paid to keep him company.
 Despite this, Greta wishes to spend the night with Mitchell.
 However, he detects the scent of marijuana on her and the film concludes on what is intended to be a humorous beat, as Mitchell prepares to haul Greta off to jail for a second possession charge.